It’s what a lot of us are feeling right now. What is our identity without our work, without an office to go to, and without our money to earn?

 Lorcan Finnegan’s sophomore feature, Vivarium, is most certainly not about a literal plague that ravages the world, but a more insidious force that speaks to our collective anxiety and desperation further exacerbated by social distancing.
 It is a film about, among other things, the corrosive effects of simple loneliness and not knowing what lies ahead of us.

 Gemma (Poots) and Tom (Jesse Eisenberg) are a young couple with vague plans of purchasing a home.
-Following a visit with a real estate agent, they agree to a of tour Yonder, an unoccupied housing development riddled with endless Monopoly-like homes stretching out forever under a cartoon sky.
+Following a visit with a real estate agent, they agree to a tour of Yonder, an unoccupied housing development riddled with endless Monopoly-like homes stretching out forever under a cartoon sky.
 Inexplicably abandoned by their agent mid-tour, Gemma and Tom come to realize that they’ve been lured to this nowhere place.
 Finnegan wastes no time getting to the truly weird stuff.
 As the development warps and loops around them, all attempts to escape bring them around to the same house, over and over again.
 In short order, vacuum-sealed food and medical supplies arrive out of nowhere, swiftly followed by a boxed-up newborn.
 The boy grows into an unbearable 10-year-old in a matter of days, and he’s learning at great speed.
 Behind the outwardly idyllic picture of the suburban ideal that’s thrust upon Gemma and Tom, a brutal fight for survival is taking shape.

 Vivarium arrives on VOD and Digital HD on March 27.